gentlee/react-redux-cache/README.md

 Remains **full control** of redux state with ability to write custom selectors, actions and reducers to manage cached state.

-Usage example can be found in `example/` folder and run by `npm run example` command from the root folder.

 ### Table of contents

  - [Installation](https://github.com/gentlee/react-redux-cache#Installation)